AlaaLab/ETAB/docs/data_access.md

 *License:* [The TMED Health Data License](https://tmed.cs.tufts.edu/data_license.html)

 To access the Tufts Medical Echocardiogram Dataset (TMED) dataset, please visit the official TMED [website](https://tmed.cs.tufts.edu/), click on the [Data Access](https://tmed.cs.tufts.edu/data_access.html) button in the main menu, and follow the instructions therein.
 The downloaded folders should be located in the "tmed" folder according to the directory layout above (or a customized directory specified in config.py).
-The contents of the "tmed" folder should follow the layout below.
+The contents of "tmed" folder should follow the layout below:

     .
     └── tmed